activeviam/mac/documentation/setting_up/statistics.md

 > Each file contains all the information for a complete loading in the MAC
 > application.
 >
-> Therefore, it is possible to only import the reports for one ActivePivot or a
+> Therefore, it is possible to only import the reports for one ActivePivot, or a
 > selection of stores.

 ## Decompressing Statistics Files